When you start Qt Design Studio, it opens to the Welcome mode, where you can:

 - Play and pause animated GIF and MNG images

-If you receive a freely scalable icon in the SVG format from an UI designer, you can export it to several images of different sizes to create a set of pixmaps.
-You can then use QIcon::addPixmap() to add the pixmaps to icons in different modes and states.
+If you have a freely scalable icon in the SVG format, you can export it to several images of different sizes to create a set of pixmaps.

 Available under certain Qt licenses.